Bastrop State Park

-Bastrop State Park is a state park in Bastrop County, Texas, United States.
-The park was established in 1933 and consists of stands of loblolly pines mixed with post oak and junipers.
+Bastrop State Park is a 2054 acres state park in Bastrop County, Texas, United States managed by the Texas Parks and Wildlife Department.
+The park was established in 1933 and is notable for its stands of loblolly pines and the rustic architecture of many of its buildings.
+The park is a certified site of the El Camino Real de los Tejas National Historic Trail.